oliviastevens11/twitter_coronavirus/README.md

 # Coronavirus twitter analysis

-The map reduce project involved processing a zip file containing tweets for an individual day and tracking the usage of hashtags on both a language and country level.
-This was accomplished by creating a mapping function that processed the zip file, and then reducing the resulting files with ".lang" and ".country" extensions into separate files.
+The MapReduce project aimed to process a zip file containing tweets for a single day and track the usage of hashtags on both a language and country level.
+The project began by creating a mapping function to process the zip file, followed by reducing the resulting files with ".lang" and ".country" extensions into separate files.

-The project then used the reduced files to generate a bar chart that displayed the top 10 countries and languages that used the hashtags "#coronavirus" and "#코로나바이러스".
-This code can be found in the visualize.py file.
-Finally, the alternative_reduce.py file plots a line graph of the individual hashtags.
-When I ran the file, I gave it the input of "virus" and "fl u".
-The code can take any number of hashtags and plot in graph.
+Using the reduced files, the project generated a bar chart displaying the top 10 countries and languages that used the hashtags "#coronavirus" and "#코로나바이러스".
+The code for this can be found in the visualize.py file.
+Additionally, the alternative_reduce.py file plotted a line graph for individual hashtags.
+The code can plot any number of hashtags as required.
+In the line graphs below, I demonstrated the code's flexibility by plotting both two and three hashtags.

-Overall, this project taught me how to handle and visualize large datasets.
-As we look toward the future, this project has potential applications in tracking other social media's usage of certain words or phrases.
-Below find the bar charts and line plot.
+This project has provided me with an invaluable lesson on handling and visualizing large datasets.
+As we look to the future, this project holds potential applications in tracking the usage of specific words or phrases across various social media platforms.
+Below are the bar charts and line plot for your reference.

 # Graph of Top 10 Countries that used #coronavirus
 ![alt text](https://github.com/oliviastevens11/twitter_coronavirus/blob/master/Chart%20of%20Top%2010%20Countries:%20%23coronavirus.png)